 Dr Noor Khan has a Masters in English from Lucknow University, Lucknow.
 She started her career as a lecturer in the English Department of Karamat Husain Muslim Girls’ Post-Graduate College.
 During her initial years of teaching, she completed her PhD in English from the same University.
-Thereafter she was promoted as an Associate Professor and later as the Head of the Department of English.
+Thereafter she was promoted to Associate Professor and later to the Head of the Department of English.
 In 2016 she became a Professor and Principal of the College.
 She retired from the job in June 2018.

 Asia Representative and Programs Coordinator

 Sipim Sornbanlang received her PhD and MPS. in International Relations from Chulalongkorn University, while earlier obtaining a BA in English from Chiang Mai University.
 She has extensive experience working in the public and private sector, with companies and government agencies, and more recently has entered academia as a lecturer at Srinakharinwirot University in Bangkok.

 Over the past couple of years, Sipim has served as a guest lecturer and moderator at many workshops and seminars dealing with migration, security issues for migrant workers, human trafficking, and globalization and its effects on countries and people living in Thailand and other southeast Asian countries.
 Sipim grew up in a rural community in northern Thailand and this experience has helped foster a deep commitment to improving human rights and human security issues; by promoting the political rights of women and migrant workers.
 One of Sipim’s goals is to help reduce or hopefully eliminate poverty in Thailand and in other parts of the world.
 Much of Sipim’s work revolves around finding practical ways to improve the standard of life for people, especially for underrepresented minorities.
 Currently, Sipim is working to expand Prowibo’s presence in Thailand, Laos and Cambodia to bring quality educational experiences to students in rural areas.